suvarnasomvanshi/movie-app/README.md

 # project name
- movie application
+ movie search application

  ### project description
   project is done by using fetching APIs and show on ui .
   Also it has search functionallty to search movie.
-  It has functionallty to add movie inside favourite movie. also it option to add user name .
+  It has functionallty to add movie inside favourite movie page. also it gives option to add user name .
   At the last it contain footer.

   # Getting Started with Create React App